Health Care Flexible Spending Account & Dependent Care Assistance Program

 - Change in you or your spouse’s employment status

-If you qualify to change your elections due to an event, contact the University Human Resources Service Center by calling 515-294-4800 / 877-477-7485 and ask to speak to the Benefit Consultant to obtain the appropriate form.
-Remember you must do this within the 30-day time frame.
+If you qualify to change your elections due to an event, contact the University Human Resources Service Center by calling 515-294-4800 / 877-477-7485 and ask to speak to a Benefits Consultant to obtain the appropriate form.
+Remember you must do this within the 31-day timeframe.

 - Estimate anticipated out-of-pocket medical, prescription drug, dental, vision and/or eligible over-the-counter item expenses for the year.